-When planning for the use of skimming systems which will operate primarily in restricted waters where skimmer maneuverability and access to oil will be an issue, Swath widths should be reduced appropriately, and entered in widths that are appropriate for use in such conditions.
+When planning for the use of skimming systems which will operate primarily in restricted waters where skimmer maneuverability and access to oil will be an issue, Swath widths should be reduced appropriately.

-Increasing the swath, using an appropriate configuration in the right conditions, may significantly increase a skimming system's potential for recovery.
-The ERSP Calculator computes a Maximum Effective Swath (MES) for every skimming system based on the oil slick thickness for that Day, the Speed of the system, and the Maximum Total Fluid Recovery Rate.
-At the Maximum Effective Swath, the skimming system is recovering total fluids at the maximum possible rate.
-The actual swath used by the Calculator algorithm for each Operating Period is limited to a maximum value equal to the MES.
+Increasing the swath may significantly increase a skimming system's potential for recovery.
+The ERSP Calculator computes a Maximum Effective Swath (MES) for every skimming system based on the oil slick thickness, the Speed of the system, and the Maximum Total Fluid Recovery Rate.
+At the Maximum Effective Swath (MES), the skimming system is recovering total fluids at the maximum possible rate.
+The actual swath used by the Calculator algorithm for each Operating Period is limited to the lesser of the entered swath or the MES.